akash2061/Celebal-DevOps-Project/README.md

 2. Create a feature branch
 3. Make your changes
 4. Submit a pull request
-5. Ensure all pipeline checks pass
+5. Ensure all GitHub Actions checks pass

 ## 📝 Documentation